salamanzerr/dndCharacterCreator/README.md

    - added the skills to the form in charCreator.php, form.php can now insert the skills from the form into the DB

 Other ideas:
+- Generating a character using the DnD API
 - Image generation API
 - Allow accounts to be made to save character info?
 Maybe using [Firebase](https://firebase.google.com)